 Marques Hollie, 32, has created a Passover performance piece called “Go Down Moshe” at the intersection of what he describes as “the shared otherness of American Jews and people of color.”
-We caught up with Marques to hear more about this project and his Jewish journey.
+I recently caught up with Marques to hear more about this project and his Jewish journey.

 ReformJudaism.org: What was your earliest experience with religion?